 Prevents bleeding in patients with factor XIII deficiency.
 Also used during and after surgery.

 Corifact, TrettenThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive this medicine if you have had an allergic reaction to a coagulation factor or to products made from human blood.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

-- This medicine is usually given every 28 days (4 weeks), depending on your recent blood test results.
+- This medicine is usually given about once a month, depending on your recent blood test results.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.